 Other reasons for a headache during pregnancy involve one or different combinations of the following factors:

-- Wrong postures: If the nerves in the back of the head are chafed, they can set off a headache.
-Sleeping with the head in a wrong position, or sitting, walking, standing, lying down in wrong postures can put a strain on the neck and shoulders.
+Wrong postures: If the nerves in the back of the head are chafed, they can set off a headache.
+Sleeping with the head in an incorrect position, or sitting, walking, standing, lying down in wrong postures can put a strain on the neck and shoulders.
 This can give rise to headache during pregnancy

-- Withdrawal symptoms: If you discontinue the usual intake of caffeine or nicotine (tea, coffee, and smoking all of sudden during pregnancy, you may suffer from headaches.
-It is always advised to ditch these habit when you start planning for a pregnancy.
-Sudden discontinuation can trigger the withdrawal symptoms which is most commonly –a headache
+Withdrawal symptoms: If you discontinue the usual intake of caffeine or nicotine (tea, coffee, and smoking all of a sudden during pregnancy, you may suffer from headaches.
+It is always advised to ditch these habits when you start planning for a pregnancy.
+Immediate discontinuation can trigger the withdrawal symptoms which is most commonly –a headache

-- Migraines: Another common type of headache, migraines can strike some pregnant women for the first time, especially during the first trimester.
-Migraines can be accompanied by nausea, vomiting, senstivity to light, sound, and may last from 4 to 72 hours if left untreated.
+Migraines: Another common type of headache, migraines, can strike some pregnant women for the first time, especially during the first trimester.
+Migraines can be accompanied by nausea, vomiting, sensitivity to light, sound, and may last from 4 to 72 hours if left untreated.
 Most women report an improvement in migraines during pregnancy, but if you aren’t one of them, be assured that though troublesome, these headaches are unlikely to cause any complications during pregnancy

 How Can I Prevent A Headache During Pregnancy?